 I did stop baking when I moved to Seoul, South Korea and did not bake after I moved back to Singapore for some time due to my frustration that I could not find the right sugar until 2012 when I took my Certificate in Pastry and Bakery.

-The beginning of my love affair with bread was back in Oct 2013 when I did successfully made a no-knead bread from a Japanese bread recipe book.
-I instantly feel in love with bread making… the smell of yeast, the smell that comes out from the oven, the simplicity of ingredients, the delicate being of bread dough, the feeling when you touch the leavened dough and the accomplishment I have each time I take out the bread from oven are few things that give me much joy and happiness….
-Knowing that some bakeries especially those bread come out from factories are added with additives, preservatives, improver and some other chemical stuffs, but most of all, nothing can compare with the bread you bake at home… I never bought any bread since then…
+The beginning of my love affair with bread was back in Oct 2013 when I did successfully make a no-knead bread from a Japanese bread recipe book.
+I instantly fell in love with bread making… the smell of yeast, the smell that comes out from the oven, the simplicity of ingredients, the delicate being of bread dough, the feeling when you touch the leavened dough and the accomplishment I have each time I take out the bread from oven are few things that give me much joy and happiness….
+Knowing that some bakeries, especially those bread, come out from factories are added with additives, preservatives, improver and some other chemical stuff, but most of all, nothing can compare with the bread you bake at home… I never bought any bread since then…

 My dream is to bake alternative cakes and bread for both cancer patients and those who do care about health and to prove the world that organic, gluten-free, or healthy cakes are equally delicious and that you can still experience that adrenalin rush the way you eat sinful cake with a more healthier choice…

-I am now working towards Nutritheraphy Practitioner certification from Alternative Medicine Colleague of Canada, Québec and also working towards Macrobiotic Therapist qualification from Japanese Ability Development Promotion Association (JADP) and Career College Japan.
+I am now working towards Nutritheraphy Practitioner certification from Alternative Medicine Colleague of Canada, Québec.